 Non-NOAA personnel using the ship's computers or connecting their own computers to the ship's network must complete NOAA's IT Security Awareness Course within 3 days of embarking.

 F. Foreign National Guests Access to OMAO Facilities and Platforms

 Foreign National access to the NOAA ship or Federal Facilities is not required for this project.

-VIII.
+DVIII.
 Appendix 1.
-Figures, maps, and tables.
+Tables, Maps and Figures.